jelupuru/asset-management-system/packages/core/client/docs/en-US/core/request/index.md

 <code src="./demos/demo2.tsx"></code>

-Or it can be a NocoBase resource & action request:
+Or it can be a AMS-GHMC resource & action request:

 ```ts
 const { data, run } = useRequest({